Galser/golang-hello/README.md

 3. Execute from command line ``vagrant up``

 # TODO

-- [ ] update instructions for the step
 - [ ] Create sample main.go file
 - [ ] Compile the code
 - [ ] Run the code